-Many Americans don’t meet the recommended daily potassium intake already — but it’s even more critical to watch this mineral when you’re on a ketogenic diet.
+Up to 23% of Americans don’t meet the recommended daily potassium intake already — but it may be even more critical to watch this mineral when you’re on a ketogenic diet[*].

-Potassium is the third most abundant mineral found in your body, but more importantly, it’s one of the big three electrolytes including sodium and magnesium.
+Potassium is the third most abundant mineral found in your body, but more importantly, it’s one of the major electrolytes along with sodium, calcium, chloride, and magnesium.

-Electrolytes are important chemicals required by your cells to function.
-They regulate your cells’ fluid and mineral balance within your body.
+Electrolytes are important chemicals your cells require to function.

 Electrolytes have their hands in activities such as[*]:

 - Muscle contractions